 - Your effort — you're probably applying too hard through the wrong channels, not too little

-- Your age, your gap, your background — these matter at the margins, but the structural problems hit everyone
+- Your age, your gap, your background — these matter at the margins, but structural problems hit everyone

 - A channel problem — relying on job boards with a 0.5% hire rate instead of networking (8x better)